mcfanda/primerPowerIRSP/github.md

 ### Generic Contrasts

 Main effects and interaction for example in Table 2.
 They are all equivalent, so we go for the interaction.
-We compute the \(f\) as in the paper, but use \(f^2\) as required by \`pwr.f2.
+We compute the *f* as in the paper, but use *f*<sup>2</sup> as required by \`pwr.f2.

 ``` r
 ## input ##